 After follow-up with more than 400 patients, the researchers reported an overall median survival of 53 months — nearly 4.5 years.
 One patient survived for more than 19 years after the procedure.

-Survival rates of one, three and five years, which describe the percentage of patients who survived after that much time has passed, was 81 percent, 60 percent and 47 percent, respectively.
+Survival rates of one, three and five years, which describe the percentage of patients who survived after that much time has passed, were 81 percent, 60 percent and 47 percent, respectively.

-Aside from the growing number of studies reporting better survival after HIPEC, one of the procedure’s main draws is its less severe side effects.
+Aside from the growing number of studies reporting better survival after cytoreduction and HIPEC, one of the procedure’s main draws is its less severe side effects.

 With traditional chemotherapy, drugs enter the bloodstream and travel throughout the entire body.
 The drugs kill any cells that rapidly multiply — a key characteristic of cancer.
 A major downside of this approach is that it harms healthy cells that also multiply quickly, causing well-known chemotherapy side effects like hair loss and nausea.

-HIPEC, on the other hand, is a locoregional therapy, a technical way of saying it only treats the area where the cancer formed.
+HIPEC, on the other hand, is a locoregional therapy, which is a technical way of saying it only treats the surfaces that come into contact with the chemotherapy.
 Because heated chemotherapy drugs stay within the abdominal cavity, the approach minimizes the rest of the body’s exposure to chemotherapy.
 This allows doctors to give higher doses of drugs safely, with the added benefit of reduced side effects.

 Additionally, researchers learned they could overcome resistance to chemotherapy treatments in several cancers by exposing a greater number of diseased cells to drugs that kill cancer in the body.